Screen Accord

 Is internet access filtered or monitored on your child's devices?

-Filtering blocks categories of content; monitoring logs activity for parental review.
+Filtering blocks categories of content; monitoring logs activity for parent/guardian review.

 Tell me more…